Sell a California Small Business: How Much Tax I Need to Pay?

-No California small business owner likes talking about taxes, and they certainly do not like paying them.
-However, that does not change the fact that taxes are a part of everyday life, especially in the commerce world.
+No California small business owner likes discussing taxes, and they certainly do not enjoy paying them.
+However, that does not change the fact that taxes are a part of everyday life, especially in the commercial world.

 Sell a Small Business in California, Now What?

-When you sell your California small business, the buyer will typically bring cash down payment which you receive at the close of escrow when the transaction closes.
-If the buyer requires a third-party loan, this will be part of the escrow closing process and will be paid to you also when the transaction closes.
+When you sell your California small business, the Buyer will typically bring a cash down payment, which you receive at the close of escrow when the transaction closes.
 Federal and state taxes are then due on that money in the year the business sale closes.

-As the seller of the small business, if you provide any seller finance, the tax is not due and payable until you receive that money and in the year you receive it.
-For example, if you carry Seller Notes for 5 years and are paid every month, the tax is not due on that money until the buyer pays it to you and in the year you receive the money.
+As the Seller of the small business, if you provide any Seller finance, the tax is not due and payable until you receive that money, and in the year you receive it.
+For example, if you carry Seller Notes for 5 years and are paid monthly, the tax is not due on that money until the Buyer pays it to you, and in the year you receive the payment.

 Price Allocation

-One of the requirements when closing the sale of a small business is for the seller and buyer to agree on the Purchase Price Allocation of the business.
-As the owner of the business, you have been allowed to write off business expenses for tax purposes; this includes being able to depreciate hard assets or, if you bought the business previously, get a tax benefit on the goodwill of the business you bought with a deduction called Amortization.
+One of the requirements when closing the sale of a small business is for the Seller and Buyer to agree on the Purchase Price Allocation of the business.
+As the owner of the business, you have been allowed to write off business expenses for tax purposes; this includes being able to depreciate hard assets or, if you bought the business previously, get a tax benefit on the goodwill of the business you purchased with a deduction called Amortization.

-Now you are selling the business, the IRS wants the seller and buyer to negotiate and agree upon a tax structure that comes into effect when the sale of the small business closes.
-To report that agreed-upon tax structure, the IRS wants the seller and the buyer to each submit IRS tax form 8594 in the year the sale of the business closes.
-A seller and buyer can each complete this form themselves, but it is typical for the CPA for each party to assist them.
+Now that you are selling the business, the IRS requires the Seller and Buyer to negotiate and agree on a tax structure that takes effect upon the closing of the small business sale.
+To report the agreed-upon tax structure, the IRS requires the Seller and the Buyer to each submit IRS Form 8594 in the year the sale of the business closes.
+A Seller and Buyer can each complete this form themselves, but it is typical for the CPA to assist them.

-One of the things to know about selling a small business is that the Internal Revenue Service is not so much interested in the sale of your small business name but more so the value of your business assets.
+One of the things to know about selling a small business is that the Internal Revenue Service is not so much interested in the sale of your small business name, but more so in the value of your business assets.

-Business assets include properties and tangible things of value that the IRS will want to collect tax on, and so the reason both the seller and the buyer have to separately complete and submit IRS form 8594.
-In theory, you could pay less in taxes by selling your small business name or stock, but the buyer will want to negotiate this with you as it may leave them in a poorer tax position.
+Business assets include properties and tangible items of value that the IRS will want to tax.
+Therefore, both the Seller and the Buyer must separately complete and submit IRS Form 8594.
+In theory, you could pay less in taxes by selling your small business name or stock, but the Buyer will want to negotiate this with you, as it may leave them in a poorer tax position.

-Capital Gains Tax on Sale of California Small Business
+Capital Gains Tax on the Sale of a California Small Business

-Another thing you may have to look forward to is the capital gains tax on the sale of a small business, which brings us to capital gains tax strategies for selling a business.
-Without capital gains tax strategies for selling your business, you could pay the IRS and State of California a lot of the sale price of the business.
+Another factor to consider is the capital gains tax on the sale of a small business, which leads us to capital gains tax strategies for selling a business.
+Without capital gains tax strategies for selling your business, you could pay the IRS and the State of California a lot of the sale price of the business.
 Take this into account as part of your company exit planning before selling your small business.

-When you sell a small business, you will most likely have to pay some portion of a capital gains tax.
-Capital gains refer to making a profit from an investment.
-In some cases, part of the capital gains tax sale of a business can be avoided or reduced.
+When you sell a small business, you will most likely have to pay some portion of the capital gains tax.
+Capital gains refer to the profit made from an investment.
+In some cases, part of the capital gains tax on the sale of a business can be avoided or reduced.

-The capital gains on selling a small business are reduced via deduction properly u structure your Definitive Purchase Agreement.
-How your Definitive Purchase Agreement is structured is key to learning how to avoid capital gains tax on business sales, but bear in mind what will be good for the seller is typically not good for the buyer, and so this is part of the negotiations when selling the small business in California.
+Capital gains on the sale of a small business can be reduced through the proper structuring of the Definitive Purchase Agreement.
+The structure of your Definitive Purchase Agreement is crucial for understanding how to avoid capital gains tax on business sales.
+However, bear in mind that what is beneficial for the Seller is typically not in the best interest of the Buyer, and this is part of the negotiations when selling a small business in California.

-Another thing to keep in mind is, in most cases, you will not have to pay 100% of your capital gains tax.
-Usually, people only have to pay around 50% on their capital gains.
+Another thing to keep in mind is that, in most cases, you will not have to pay 100% of your capital gains tax.
+Typically, individuals are only required to pay around 50% of their capital gains.
 There are other strategies, though; we will explain these shortly.

-Farms, fishing businesses, and small business corporation shares can qualify for a significant deduction on capital gains tax.
-For example, if you own and sell farmland with farm equipment, tractors, etc., you may qualify for a capital gains deduction that will exempt you from paying income tax on the sale.
+Farms, fishing businesses, and small business corporations can qualify for a significant deduction on capital gains tax.
+For example, if you own and sell farmland with farm equipment, tractors, etc., you may be eligible for a capital gains deduction that will exempt you from paying income tax on the sale.

 How Is Goodwill Taxed When Selling a California Small Business

-At this point, you might be asking yourself, how is goodwill taxed when selling a California small business?
+At this point, you might be asking yourself, How is goodwill taxed when selling a California small business?
 That’s a great question!
-The sale of small business goodwill tax treatment can play a major role in determining how much you will have to pay in taxes after selling a business.
+The tax treatment of small business goodwill sales can significantly impact the amount of taxes you will owe after selling a business.

 Find out more about how goodwill tax works when selling a California medical practice.

 When someone buys a business, it typically includes an item called goodwill.
-The typical method to calculate the amount of goodwill is to put a value on all the hard items, such as Fixtures, Furniture and Equipment, Inventory and Leasehold Improvements, then the soft items, such as Covenant Not to Compete and Training.
+The typical method for calculating the amount of goodwill involves assigning a value to all tangible assets, such as Fixtures, Furniture, and Equipment, as well as inventory and leasehold improvements.
+This is followed by assigning a value to intangible assets, including the covenant not to compete and Training.
 Finally, simply allocate the balance of the purchase price to goodwill.

 If the business’s goodwill is considered personal goodwill, it is taxed at an individual shareholder level, which means the rate is more favorable.
-However, if it is not considered personal goodwill, you could incur double taxation in which you are taxed at both the corporate level and individually.
-This also depends on the legal entity of the business, such as it being a C Corporation as opposed to an S Corporation or LLC, etc.
+However, if it is not regarded as personal goodwill, you could incur double taxation, in which you are taxed at both the corporate level and individually.
+This also depends on the legal entity of the business, such as whether it is a C Corporation, an S Corporation, or an LLC.

 Managing the Tax Implications of Selling a Small Business